 Nano tanks tend to be larger than glass bowls, a small nano tank would be 5 gallons (23 liters), which is perfect for guppies as this should be their minimum tank size.

-These nano tanks will typically come with a filter or at least are compatible with mounted filters and heaters, unlike bowls.
+These nano tanks will typically come with a filter or at least are compatible with mounted filters and heaters, unlike bowls - guppies need heaters to live a happy and healthy life, so, ensure you have one for yours.

 With nano tanks, you can keep between 3 to 5 guppies easily, and also add some live plants without using up too much swimming space.